Spacial/awesome-systools/README.md

 * [Using AppleScript how do I click a button in a dialog within a window that has no name/title?](https://stackoverflow.com/questions/7355763/using-applescript-how-do-i-click-a-button-in-a-dialog-within-a-window-that-has-n)
 * [Making the Touch Bar finally useful](http://vas3k.com/blog/touchbar/)
+* [iTerm2](https://github.com/gnachman/iTerm2) is a terminal emulator for Mac OS X that does amazing things.

 # Support